-When you create a layer with multiple pins in the same location, PCMILER|Mapping can create a special icon at that location that enables you to view a list of the cluster of pins and see detailed information about them.
-This feature is often used to reduce the number of pins on the map, and to simplify access to individual pins in close proximity to each other.
+When you create a layer with multiple pins in the same location, DTOD|Mapping will create a group icon at that location that enables you to see a list of the pins in the cluster and information about them.
+This feature reduces the number of pins on the map and provides easy access to individual pins in close proximity to each other.